Exchange-traded note: Possibility of leverage

 Some of the ETNs offer leverage instead of directly tracking a benchmark's performance.
 For instance, the DGP ETN offered by Deutsche Bank moves in the same direction as gold, but involves double leverage - it replicates twice the returns of holding gold.
 If gold gains 1%, the note gains 2%.
 Consequently, if gold goes down by 1%, the note loses 2%.
 Such characteristics make ETNs suitable for experienced investors willing to take on additional risk in hope of a higher return.

 Disadvantages

-Credit risk & lack of risk metrics
+Credit risk and lack of risk metrics

 ETNs, as debt instruments, are subject to risk of default by the issuing bank as counter party.
 This is the major design difference between ETFs and ETNs: ETFs are only subject to market risk whereas ETNs are subject to both market risk and the risk of default by the issuer.
 Even though the possibility of default turning into a reality is relatively low, it ought to be measured and accounted for.
 Given that good risk management practices involve measuring the level of credit risk of an investment that is subject to such a risk, the lack of a centralised credit risk database for ETN issuers may pose a challenge to making the ETN market fully developed, especially in the case of ETNs that are not issued by banks.